Buddha Sutras |

 (24) Suppose that a Bodhisattva uses the power of nirvāṇa to support his manifestations, and enters utmost quietness and radiant wisdom.
 This Bodhisattva trains first in dhyāna and samāpatti together, then in śamatha.

 (25) Suppose that a Bodhisattva uses his perfect wisdom mind to unite all dharmas and realizes that the nature and appearances of dharmas are never apart from the nature of pure awareness.
-This Bodhisattva fully trains in these three meditations [śamatha, samāpatti, and dhyāna] in accord with the purity of dharma nature.
+This Bodhisattva fully trains in these three meditations [śamatha, samāpatti, and dhyāna] in accord with

 “Good man, these are a Bodhisattva’s twenty-five meditation wheels.
 All Bodhisattvas train in this way.
 If Bodhisattvas, and sentient beings in the Dharma-ending age, rely on these wheels, they should lead the Brahma way of life, abide in quietness and ponder, and earnestly repent [of their sins] for twenty-one days.
 Then they should put marks on these twenty-five wheels, pray with an earnest mind, and casually draw lots.
 Then they should train according to the wheel drawn by lot.
 However, with even one thought of doubt or regret, they will not come to attainment.”